kmehltretter82/frama-c-linux/ivette/src/ivette/doc.md

 ## The Sidebar {#ivette-sidebar}

-Each sidebar can be accessed via its dedicated icon in the left-handmost column of the interface.
+Each sidebar can be accessed via its dedicated icon in the leftmost column of the interface.
 The sidebar can be collapsed using the [icon-angle.left] button at the bottom of this column or via the shortcut Ctrl+B.

-Sidebars :
+Sidebars:

 * The [icon-display] is specifically dedicated to the graphical interface.
   This sidebar provides access to _all_ the components and